 Note: Repeat the below steps on both hyperconverged nodes.

-Delete the LVM on the “SAN disk” - equivalent to deleting a local VMFS on the disk to be used by SvSAN. e.g. the storage we’ll use for the SAN is currently consumed as “Local Storage”
+Delete the LVM on the “SAN disk”, equivalent to deleting a local VMFS in VMware, on the disk to be assigned to the SvSAN VSA. e.g. the storage we’ll use for the SAN is currently consumed as “Local Storage”

 Next enable storing of VMs on the boot “Local Disk”